kris-golden/dotfiles/README.md

   * docker_depends_all() - outputs each images listed with `docker images` command.
 It makes use of functions docker_depends() and get_docker_depends_ids().
   * colors() - displays all 256 8-bit colors available.
   * make_color() & make8_color: makes a color that can be used with outputed text.  make_color takes 3 params (rgb), make8_color takes a color 0-255.  (see colors() function).
+  * make_bgcolor() & make8_bgcolor: sames as make_color functions, but for background colors.
-  * gititin() - quickly adds all changed files, commits them with a default or passed in comment, and pushes them to the default origin and current branch.
+  * gititin() - in current repo, quickly adds all changed files, commits them with a default or passed in comment, and pushes them to the default origin and current branch.
   * gitstatus() - when run from a common parent folder, will dive into each subfolder and provide current git status for any repos that exist.
   * swp() - will store current folder name and change to passed in folder.
 Subsequent calls to swap will toggle between both folders.
 Quicker than using pushd and popd when swapping between two folders.